damar-wicaksono/trace-simexp/README.rst

     pip install -e .

-This will make the following available:
+This will make the following available in the path:

  - The python module `trace_simexp`
  - `trace_simexp_prepro` executable